chldbwnstm/ImageToolForLLM/README.md

 /plugin install imagetoolforllm@chldbwnstm-imagetoolforllm
 ```

-No `npm install`, no build — prebuilt for Windows, macOS and Linux.

 Restart Claude Code, then run **`/imagetoolforllm:image`**.
 A browser annotator opens, where you can:

 - **Capture your screen** — a whole monitor, all monitors at once, or a specific window (pick the source from the dropdown).
 Re-capture as many times as you like.